 What's the best way to control buckthorn and protect native plants?
 A study at Hampton Woods

-In early 2018, we set up a project to study the long-term effects of three different methods of controlling invasive buckthorn at Hampton Woods in Hampton, MN.
-We're testing four combinations of forestry mowing and herbicide application, and measuring the impact on both buckthorn and native plants in those areas.
-This research could impact the way in which organizations like FMR approach buckthorn removal and improve not only the effectiveness with which we remove this invader, but also lessen the impacts of herbicide and other methods on native plant species.
+In early 2018, we set up a project to study the long-term effects of three different methods of controlling invasive buckthorn at Hampton Woods in Hampton, Minnesota.
+We tested four combinations of forestry mowing and herbicide application, then measured the impact on both buckthorn and native plants in those areas.
+This research could impact the way in which organizations like FMR approach buckthorn removal and improve not only the effectiveness with which we remove buckthorn, but also lessen the impacts of herbicide and other removal methods on native plant species.

 How do other plants contribute to buckthorn control?

-FMR ecologist Alex Roth has researched the importance of replanting to suppress buckthorn once it's removed.
+FMR Conservation Director Alex Roth has researched the importance of replanting to suppress buckthorn once it's removed.
 His co-authored paper was published in 2020 by the scientific journal Restoration Ecology.
+In 2022, he co-authored a paper comparing how various seeding and planting regimes affect future buckthorn success.
 His studies on the role of dense forest cover in controlling buckthorn have also contributed to the U of M's Cover It Up project.

-Alex has also published other papers on invasive plants in Minnesota that aim to better our understanding of how and why species like buckthorn invade and take over:
+Alex has also published other papers on invasive plants in Minnesota that aim to better our understanding of how and why species like buckthorn spread so rapidly: